-To bring the efforts of the campaign to lower income neighborhoods, PPS partnered with the City’s Department of Health and Mental Hygiene as part of a team of organizations who received a Food and Fitness grant from the W.K.
+To bring the efforts of the campaign to lower income neighborhoods, PPS partnered with the City's Department of Health and Mental Hygiene as part of a team of organizations who received a Food and Fitness grant from the W.K.
 Kellogg Foundation.
-Under this program, PPS provided training and conducting community workshops in neighborhoods with the highest health disparities in the city, including the South Bronx, central Brooklyn and East Harlem.
+Under this program, PPS provided training and conducted community workshops in neighborhoods with the highest health disparities in the city, including the South Bronx, central Brooklyn and East Harlem.

-PPS has also recently collaborated with Columbia University in a study of 40 commercial streets in poor and non-poor neighborhoods to understand how streetscape features may promote or discourage physical activity among city residents.
-PPS also led planning efforts for public plaza improvements in areas around the Bronx River Arts Center, Bushwick’s Moore Street Market and Bedford-Stuyvesant’s Utica Avenue stop.
+PPS also collaborated with Columbia University in a study of 40 commercial streets in poor and non-poor neighborhoods to understand how streetscape features may promote or discourage physical activity among city residents.